Priya-gandhi324/R.A.X./README.md

-# RTX: Rate Trial & Xpose
+# RTX: Rate To Expose